arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 **VERY IMPORTANT**
 Do not make any change to the `expansion_type` (an integer in the Module class).
-This is set in Module class and must be modified in any Custom expansion.
+This is set in Module class and must NOT be modified in any Custom expansion.

 ## OptaNewExpansionCfg.h